 3. Black Diamond Mens Solution Climbing Harness

-The Black Diamond Solution has been engineered to reduce all unnecessary features to minimalise weight while still providing enough to cope with trad climbing or multi-pitch routes which require a fair amount of gear.
-The gear loops are pressure molded to ensure that they retain a shape that allows quick and easy attachment and removal of gear and their duraility.
+The Black Diamond Solution has been engineered to reduce all unnecessary features to minimalise weight while still providing enough to cope with ice climbing routes which require a fair amount of gear.
+The gear loops are pressure molded to ensure that they retain a shape that allows quick and easy attachment and removal of ice climbing gear and their duraility.
 The front loop is intuitively differently colored to help easily distinguish it from the rest of the harness.
 The leg loops are generously padded to maximise comfort, even when using for a long period of time.

 Pros